-- Invite participants indicated on the Guide to Shared Planning Meetings a minimum of five calendar days before the meeting, when possible.
+- Invite participants indicated on the Guide to Shared Planning Meetings DCYF CWP_0070 publication a minimum of five calendar days before the meeting, when possible.
 If not possible, the effort to invite participants will be documented in a case note.

-- Provide alternative methods to participate in the shared planning meetings such as conference calls and video conferencing.
+- Provide alternative methods to participate in the SPMs such as conference calls and video conferencing.

-- Obtain releases of information from parents and youth age 13 and older before the shared planning meeting if any information regarding their mental health treatment, substance abuse treatment, access to reproductive services or sexually transmitted diseases/human immunodeficiency virus is discussed or shared with meeting participants.
+- Obtain releases of information from parents and youth age 13 and older before the SPM if any information regarding their mental health treatment, substance abuse treatment, access to reproductive services or sexually transmitted diseases/human immunodeficiency virus is discussed or shared with meeting participants.

-- After the shelter care hearing but before the following shared planning meetings, describe the shared planning meeting process to parents requesting or participating in a:
+- After the shelter care hearing but before the following SPMs, describe the SPM process to parents requesting or participating in either a:

-- If the child, caregiver or parent is unable to attend the shared planning meeting his or her input will be presented by the assigned caseworker and will be considered.
+- If the child or youth, caregiver, or parent is unable to attend the SPM their input will be presented by the assigned caseworker and will be considered.

-- During the meeting, the assigned caseworker or supervisor will:
+- During the meeting, the assigned caseworker or supervisor must:

-- Present a case history and the child and/or family’s current situation.
+- Present a case history and the child’s or youth’s and family’s current situation.